 Transformation stream grants will support projects that:

-- are interdisciplinary, bringing different perspectives to the defined problem; and
+- are interdisciplinary, bringing different perspectives to the defined problem

 To reflect the expertise required to deliver on the ambitious and interdisciplinary nature of the project, proposals must be submitted by teams.
 Teams must include a nominated principal investigator (NPI) and may include co-principal investigators, co-applicants and/or collaborators.
 Individuals who are not academic researchers are eligible for all roles except NPI.

-The NPI must be considered an independent researcher at their primary affiliation –which is defined as the primary organization where the NPI is employed or appointed or where they conduct research.
-University faculty participating in a project must identify themselves as "independent researchers" (not "educators").
+The NPI must be considered an independent researcher at their primary affiliation — which is defined as the primary organization where the NPI is employed or appointed or where they conduct research.

 Maximum Project Value